woloski/nodeonazure-blog/articles/running-mongodb-on-azure-and-connect-from-a-nodejs-web-app.markdown

 The mongoEndpoints will listen the running MongoDB Replica Set nodes and will be updated automatically if one of the nodes come on or off line.

 And that's it!
-You can now test the application if you want (by the way, is a movie repository if you don't figure it out yet)
+You can publish this app to Windows Azure and wait for the instances to start.

+You can download the node example app from [here](https://github.com/nanovazquez/common/movies-app.zip) (run `npm install` after you extract the code to download the necessary modules).

 ![](/running-mongodb-on-azure-and-connect-from-a-nodejs-web-app/movies-app.png)